Karim-Ajmail/Arrhythpy/README.md

 ### Easiest Way

-The easiest way to use Arrhythpy is to download the precompiled zip file that contains the executable.
+The easiest way to use Arrhythpy is to download the precompiled zip file that contains the executable, that is the Graphical User Interface.
 To do this, go to 'Releases' at Arrhythpy v1.0.0.
 Ensure you install the correct version for your operating system:

 - **Windows:** `Arrhythpy.zip`
 - **Mac:** `Arrhythpy_macOS.zip`